G4brielMedeiros/G4brielMedeiros/README.md

 This project is intended for me to learn, practice, and demonstrate my Web Dev skills, I will make more projects with this stack in the future.

 ### Hobbies:
-I like building/upgrading my gaming rig, hacking and collecting consoles, and speedsolving the Rubik's Cube.
+I like building/upgrading my gaming rig, hacking and collecting consoles, and speed-solving the Rubik's Cube.
 ### Favorites:

 🎮 Minecraft